Why omnichannel marketing trumps multi-channel strategy (and how to get it right)

 Omnichannel marketing

-Omnichannel marketing reflects the true nature of a customer journey: messy, non-linear, and difficult to track (until now).
+Omnichannel marketing reflects the true nature of a customer journey: messy, non-linear, and difficult to track.

-The main difference between omnichannel marketing and multi-channel marketing is the integration of data.
+The main difference between an omnichannel and multi-channel approach is the integration of data.

-Omnichannel marketing requires a centralized customer profile that calibrates the brand experience across whatever channels the customer chooses.
-This customer profile (within the CDP) is what makes it possible for someone to click on a Facebook ad, place an item in their cart, abandon that cart, then complete a purchase after getting an email with a discount code for the product they abandoned.
+Omnichannel marketing requires a centralized customer profile that calibrates a better customer experience across whatever marketing and sales channels the customer chooses.
+This customer profile, within the customer data platform, is what makes it possible for someone to click on a Facebook ad, place an item in their cart, abandon that cart, and then complete a purchase after getting an email with a discount code for the product they abandoned.

 Multi-channel marketing isn’t quite as sophisticated.
 In multi-channel marketing, brands can still create consistent touchpoints through copywriting and design—but they’re not personalized to the customer because data isn’t shared across channels.
 If your customer taps on an Instagram ad but doesn’t purchase, your customer service team has no idea that interaction occurred.